Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

     - **Longer queue times** – large, awkwardly-shaped jobs wait for space
     - **Wasted capacity** – unused cores or memory that could have run other jobs
-    - **Wasted money** - HPC providers will charge you for the CPUs and memory you request - **wasted capacity = wasted money!**
+    - **Wasted money** - HPC providers will charge you for the CPUs and memory you request - **wasted capacity = wasted energy!**

-    Just like in Tetris, the scheduler aims to **fill every gap** and keep the system running smoothly.
+    Just like in Tetris, the scheduler aims to fill every gap and keep the system running smoothly.
     Small, well-shaped jobs often fall neatly into open spaces, while larger ones wait for the perfect fit.

 ## Submitting scripts to the scheduler